Legal Homepage Redesign — Figma-to-Elementor Pro, White-Label for a US Marketing Agency

 | Team | 4 specialists — no dedicated strategist, no design lead (agency-owned), no SEO lead (no migration scope) |

-The outcome, restated plainly: the agency’s Figma was implemented in Elementor Pro on a draft, reviewed twice internally, iterated once against the agency principal’s comments, and launched live — all inside 31 calendar days and about 15 hours of effort.
+In the end: we implemented the agency’s Figma in Elementor Pro on a draft, reviewed it twice internally, iterated once against the agency principal’s comments, and launched it live — all inside 31 calendar days and about 15 hours of effort.

 Process